 Campus Recreation also offers Cardinal Fitness group exercise classes and Outside SVSU trips throughout the semester to encourage outdoor recreation.
 Intramural sports leagues and club sports for those who would like to compete in specific events are also available.

-The Student Counseling Center offers a range of free, confidential services to support student wellness.
-If your student is struggling to cope with loss or tragedy and would like to talk to someone about it, there are walk-in hours Monday-Thursday from 9 to noon.
-Students can also schedule an appointment if they would prefer by calling 989-964-7078 or emailing email@example.com.
+The Campus Mental Health & Wellness Center offers a range of free, confidential services to support student wellness.
+If your student is struggling to cope with loss or tragedy and would like to talk to someone about it, they can call (989) 964-7078 or email firstname.lastname@example.org to schedule a time to meet with a counselor.

 If your student is living on campus, they can register their vehicle online at http://www.svsu.edu/universitypolice/parkingservices/permits/.
 Commuter students do not need a parking pass, and can simply park in the free lots across campus.